starlight-consultants/grunt-sf-tooling/README.md

 ## The "sfpush" task

 ### Overview
 In your project's Gruntfile, add a section named `sfpush` to the data object passed into `grunt.initConfig()`.
-This task lets you updated components in SalesForce.
+This task lets you update components in SalesForce.

 ```js
 grunt.initConfig({